Volunteer Opportunities

 Scout Projects

 Please note that not all projects are necessarily a match to park needs and alternative concepts may need to be developed and proposed.
-We receive more requests for projects than we can realistically place.
-We do our best to explore if the proposed project meets our needs and let the scout know the decision in a timely manner.
-The park is not obligated to keep, relocate, or maintain projects longer than deemed necessary by the park.
-The park determines the useful life of projects and will make the best effort to contact the proper organization when or if a project will be impacted by future plans.
+We receive more requests for projects than we can realistically place and do our best to explore if the proposed project meets our needs and let the scout know the decision in a timely manner.

 Recent Posts